From cutting-edge designer clothes to culinary treats, there are plenty of great buys on offer at Melbourne's colourful markets.

 Queen Victoria Market

 The Queen Vic, as locals know it, has a truly regal status among Melbourne's markets.
 With more than 700 stalls spread across seven hectares (17 acres), there is plenty to explore at Queen Victoria Market.
 You can find clothes, jewellery and homewares here, but the market is best known for its extraordinary range of food stalls.
 Along with the freshest meat, fish and vegetables, you can buy tempting treats such as locally grown olives and handmade, reverently produced cheese.
 Among the market's most popular food items are grilled bratwurst from the Bratwurst Shop & Co, and the hot jam doughnuts from the American Doughnut Kitchen van.
-The markets are open every day except Monday.
+The markets are open every day except Monday, with extended hours on Wednesday nights during the summer and winter months.
+These night markets are truly one of Melbourne's hidden gems.

 - Tuesday 8am – 2pm